-If you are interested in running a business remotely, this guide can help.
+If you are interested in a digital nomad lifestyle and running a business remotely or working from anywhere, this guide can help.
 Here are key things you need to know about being a digital nomad.

 Nomad life has existed for centuries.
 Our ancestors travelled and hunted in small nomadic tribes until their lifestyle declined.

 Recently, the modern-day digital nomad movement has increased in popularity.
 A digital nomad is a person who lives and works in whatever location they choose.
-Unlike remote workers, who have a base camp, digital nomads often change locations.
+Unlike remote workers, who have a base camp, digital nomads often change locations and work from anywhere in the world.

 If travel and freedom from the 9-to-5 sound perfect for you, keep reading to learn more about how to be a digital nomad.